lucamaf/psychic-happiness/README.md

 # Overview
-In this tutorial we will show how to build 2 simple examples of serverless enabled microservice architecture.
+In this tutorial we will show how to build two simple examples of serverless enabled microservice architecture.

 In the first one we will explore how events coming from Kafka can trigger the execution of a serveless component that based on the payload of the event, will query an external service.

 In the second example we will see how variations in a NoSQL database can trigger events and be visualized.

 ## Prerequisites